 Take the mustard seeds.
 They should be warm before you grind them.

 Add in a mixer or grinder-jar or a spice grinder and grind to a semi fine powder.
 Remove the mustard powder and add to mango pieces.

 In the same jar, add fenugreek seeds.

 Grind to a semi fine powder and add to the mango pieces.

-Now add the red chilli powder.
+Now. add the red chili powder.

 Mix very well with a large spoon.

-Add 3 tablespoons turmeric powder and mix again very well.
+Add turmeric powder and mix very well.

-Cover with a lid (not tightly) and keep the mango avakaya in a dry place for 4 to 5 days.
+Cover with a lid (not tightly) and keep the mango Avakaya in a dry place for 4 to 5 days.

-Everyday day or alternate day, remove the lid and mix the pickle with a clean spoon.
+Everyday or alternate day, remove the lid and mix the pickle with a clean spoon.
 You can sun dry the spoon for some minutes before you mix the pickle.